homebysix/recipe-robot/scripts/test/README.md

 # Recipe Robot Tests

-These modules use `nose` to test various functionalities of Recipe Robot.
+These modules use `unittest` to test various functionalities of Recipe Robot.
 If used regularly, this would allow us to detect and resolve errors in Recipe Robot before making new releases available to the public.

 ## Requirements

-You must have the `nose` tool installed (and probably `pip3` to install it).
+Install the `coverage` tool for recording test coverage:

 ```
-/usr/local/autopkg/python -m pip install nose --user
+/usr/local/autopkg/python -m pip install -U coverage
 ```

-Also check Recipe Robot's config to make sure download, pkg, and munki recipes are enabled.
+Check Recipe Robot's config to make sure download, pkg, and munki recipes are enabled.
 Also turn on the "strip developer suffixes".

 ```
 defaults write com.elliotjordan.recipe-robot RecipeIdentifierPrefix "com.github.foo"